Lake Simcoe: Islands

 Lake Simcoe contains a large island, Georgina, which along with Snake Island and Fox Island forms the reserve of the Chippewas of Georgina Island First Nation.
 The lake is dotted with several smaller islands, including Thorah Island (a cottage destination), Strawberry Island, Snake Island, Helmers Island and Fox Island.
 Pope John Paul II stayed on Strawberry Island for four days just before World Youth Day 2002 in Toronto.

 Before the completion of the Trent Severn Waterway, the water level on Lake Simcoe was quite low enabling residents to cross in wagons or walk in ankle deep water to the mainland.
 However, when it was completed, the water table increased by several feet.
 Grape Island on the north end the lake is located off of Orillia.
-To the east of Grape Island is Goffatt Island, a small an private island located within Ramara.
+To the east of Grape Island is Goffatt Island, a small and private island located within Ramara.

 Georgina, Snake and Fox Islands are within York Region, Thorah is within Durham Region, where as Strawberry Island and Helmers Island are privately owned but within the boundaries of Ramara in Simcoe County.
 Grape is within Orillia and Goffatt is within Ramara with both owned privately by residents.